mansup96/hunter-task/README.md

 # Get ready to amazing head hunter trip

-This project is being created as a test task for frontend developer vacancy
+This project was created as a test task for frontend developer vacancy

-Fill free to make pull requests (I'm sure nobody will), all feature issues will be reviewed (if at least one will be)
+Feel free to make pull requests (I'm sure nobody will), all enhancement issues will be reviewed (if at least one will be)

 ## Available Scripts